jigish/slate/README.md

 Slate is a window management application similar to Divvy and SizeUp (except better and free!).
 Originally written to replace them due to some limitations in how each work, it attemps to overcome them by simply being extremely configurable.

+Slate currently works on Mac OS X 10.6 and above

 # Using Slate #

 ## Installing Slate ##